 Castello di Arco

-Castello di Arco is only the ruined among the three unmissable medieval castles in Lake Garda that I mentioned that is in ruins.
-But you can still visit its tower together and see some of the frescoes on its intact walls.
+Castello di Arco is the only one of the three medieval castles in Lake Garda that I mentioned that is in ruins.
+But you can still go to its tower and see some of the frescoes on its intact walls.
 The main reason to visit Castello di Arco is the amazing view that you can see from there.

-Being one of the cradles of human civilization, Italy has a history stretching back more than 2 millennia.
+As one of the cradles of human civilization, Italy has a history that stretches back over 2 millennia.
 The castles in Lake Garda, as we’ve previously mentioned, serve as a testament to this history and can transport visitors back in time.

 Archaeological Site of Grotte di Catullo